priyankaparikh/dynamic_form-/README.md

 Improvements :

 1) we could hook this up to a nosql db because this a dynamic form with the fields changing often.
 With a sql db we may have to keep adding new columns which may mean having to replicate tables (creating and dropping often)
+2) Data would be in a separate file.